 - 19.1 Knife crime has been receiving countrywide attention after being recognised as a contemporary national threat in the UK.
 There have been a number of high-profile incidents where teenagers have been killed or injured by someone using a knife as a weapon.
 Knife crime simply put is any crime that involves a knife.
-This includes: - carrying a knife or trying to buy one if you're under 18. - threatening someone with a knife - carrying a knife that is banned. - a murder where the victim was stabbed with a knife. - a robbery or burglary where the thieves carried a knife as a weapon. - Within Leicester, May 2019 saw 237 reported incidents involving a knife or bladed instrument which was an increase of 30 from the previous month.
+This includes: - carrying a knife or trying to buy one if you're under 18. - threatening someone with a knife - carrying a knife that is banned. - a murder where the victim was stabbed with a knife. - a robbery or burglary where the thieves carried a knife as a weapon. - 19.2 Within Leicester City, the Home Office recorded 606 incidents of knife possession in the city in the three years to the end of March 2024.
+In the most recent year, 230 such crimes were committed, up from 182 in the year ending March 2023 and 194 in the year ending March 2022.
+Over the three years, this equates to 162.3 knife offences per 100,000 residents in the city. - 19.3 Our school takes such incidents very seriously and we will follow our school/college and government procedures in dealing with such incidents.
+Furthermore, where a crime is being committed, our duty of care will also include contacting the Police.
+Further information on our procedures on this can be accessed in our Behaviour Management Policy and Procedures.